avently/evraon-website/docs/terms.md

 “Evraon Services” - the App and the Website providing Data, as defined below.

-“Evraon Account” - an account registered in Evraon Services
+“Evraon Account” - an account registered in Evraon Services.

 "Data" - information about subscription to paid services for the User from Evraon.